Amsterdam/amsterdam-app-frontend/README.md

   - Start the Android phone emulator: `npm run android:phone:dev`
   - Other options are available: to build a production version of the app or to run on tablet simulator/emulator
     - Make sure to add @Pixel_C_API_30 to your devices in Android Studio's AVD Manager (Android tablet emulator)
-- We recommend installing the [React Native debugger](https://github.com/jhen0409/react-native-debugger)
+- We recommend installing the [Flipper](https://fbflipper.com/) debugger
-  - For Mac via Homebrew: `brew install --cask react-native-debugger`

 ### Secret files